sarmakolavasi/LR_Bidirectional_LS/Low Power Large Range Bi-directional Level Shifter.md

 <img src="https://user-images.githubusercontent.com/100507370/156139784-63374734-cbe4-4631-9c9f-82eee7f1de86.PNG">
 </p>
 <p align="center">
 Fig 8.
-Bi-directional Level Shifter "VDDH2VDDL" Simulation Results
+Bi-directional Level Shifter Simulation Results
 </p>

-The table presents results and performance of the circuit that previously done work in the literature.
+The table presents results and performance of the circuit that previously done in the literature.
 Still a clear trade off can be acheived with further re-search and development with advanced technology nodes.

 ### Conclusion